aspose-cells/Aspose.Cells-Products/cells/en/nodejs-cpp/conversion/xls-to-ots/_index.md

 ---
 title: Node.js XLS to OTS - XLS to OTS Converter
 description: Aspose Excel.
-Convert XLS to OTS quickly and easily with Aspose.Cells.
-Node.js XLS to OTS.
-Node.js Save XLS to OTS.
-Save XLS as OTS using Node.js.
+This comprehensive solution provides Node.js developers with a fully integrated approach to convert XLS to OTS format, enabling seamless saving of XLS data into OTS format using the Aspose.Cells library, all through efficient and customizable Node.js code.
-keywords: [Aspose Excel., Node.js Aspose.Cells., Convert XLS to OTS in Node.js., Save XLS to OTS using Node.js., Node.js XLS to OTS saveformat., XLS to OTS Converter., Node.js Save XLS as OTS]
+keywords: [Aspose Excel., Node.js Aspose.Cells., Smart XLS files to OTS Converter for Node.js., Convert XLS to OTS in Node.js., XLS files to OTS Conversion in Node.js., Leverage intelligent data processing to automatically parse and save XLS into OTS format with high fidelity and code efficiency]
 ---

 {{< blocks/products/pf/main-wrap-class isAutogenPage="true">}}